 In the NAIS program, we build on the worldviews of indigenous communities and indigenous thought.
 Additionally, our curriculum is grounded in understanding how historic and contemporary U.S. policies shape and impact tribal sovereignty, governance, and the ability to self-govern.
-Thirdly, both verbal and written skills of communication are utilized to foster an engaging classroom learning environment.
+Thirdly, verbal and written communication skills foster an engaging classroom learning environment.

-The foundational knowledge and methodologies in the NAIS program gives students the skills to engage with and seek future careers in tribal, state, and national levels of government and governance, in the professional fields of education, law, and heritage preservation, as well as a multitude of careers that benefit and are unique to Indigenous communities
+The foundational knowledge and methodologies in the NAIS program give students the skills to engage with and seek future careers in tribal, state, and national levels of government and governance, in the professional fields of education, law, and heritage preservation, as well as a multitude of careers that benefit and are unique to Indigenous communities.

 A minor in Native American and Indigenous Studies is available to students majoring in other disciplines.

-Learn more on about NAIS as a major or minor
+Learn more about NAIS as a major or minor

 FLC's student body is 27% Native American, represented by a rich cultural diversity of 113 tribal nations, and is federally designated as a Native American-Serving Non-Tribal Institution.

 Location: Student Union, Room 020Phone: 970-247-7221Fax: 970-247-7686Email: firstname.lastname@example.orgMailing address: 1000 Rim Drive, Durango, CO 81301